Jimmy Farrar: 2008

 In July 2008, the Gator Country band web site reported that lead singer Jimmy Farrar had suffered a mild stroke.
 According to the web site: "It is true that Jimmy, our beloved brother and front man, suffered a stroke a couple of weeks ago.
 He woke up, as he puts it, "Feelin' kind of funky" on his left side.
 As strokes go, it was a mild one and he is having very minimal effects as a result.
 The first morning in the hospital they had him up and walking the halls and he's been mobile ever since.
 The only complaint he has is a little weakness in his left arm.
 Some physical therapy is expected to help with that."

 Later years and death

-Jimmy Farrar lived in his home town of LaGrange, Georgia, and continued with solo music projects, most recently with the LaGrange, Georgia, based-band Hanging Tough, along with Kenneth Roberts (rhythm and lead guitars), Frank Holiday (bass), Randy Harper (keyboards), Ronnie Chesser (drums), and Tony Loftis (lead guitar).
+Jimmy Farrar lived in his hometown of LaGrange, Georgia, and continued with solo music projects, most recently with the LaGrange, Georgia based band Hanging Tough, along with Kenneth Roberts (rhythm and lead guitars), Frank Holiday (bass), Randy Harper (keyboards), Ronnie Chesser (drums), and Tony Loftis (lead guitar).

 Farrar died on October 29, 2018, due to heart failure, at the age of 67.